Liliyalexx/Social-Media/proposal.md

 - **Response**: Returns the updated board details.

 ### The app will allow users to create profiles, upload posts, organize posts into boards, and interact with other users' content.
 The proposed tech stack ensures scalability, security, and a seamless user experience.

+Presentation
+Social Media Visuality Presentation

+Introduction

+Welcome to the presentation of Social Media Visuality, a full-stack social media application that allows users to interact, share, and explore posts with AI-generated images and real-time weather updates.

+Key Features

+1. Dynamic UI & Background

+Implemented a carousel for the background, creating a dynamic and visually engaging interface.

+Responsive design using Tailwind CSS.

+2. Third-Party API Integrations

+Integrated a Weather API to display real-time weather updates on user profiles.

+Implemented AI Image Generation with DeepAI to allow users to create unique images for posts.

+3. AI Image Generator Implementation

+Initially used Stability AI, but due to high costs, switched to DeepAI, a more affordable alternative.

+Users can generate images for themes and integrate them into posts.

+Paid for AI-generated images to enhance the user experience.

+4. Social Media Functionality

+Post Creation & Management: Users can create, edit, update, and delete posts.

+Image & Profile Management: Upload profile pictures and post images with descriptions.

+User Interaction: Comment on and like posts.

+Activity Tracking: Users can check who commented on their posts and engage with others.

+5. Tech Stack Used

+Frontend: EJS (server-side rendering), Tailwind CSS.

+Backend: Node.js, Express.js.

+Database: MongoDB (Mongoose ORM).

+Authentication: Passport.js for secure login.

+Session Management: Express Session.

+Live Demo

+The application is deployed on Heroku.

+Link: Visuality Social Media

+Future Enhancements

+Enhancing the AI Image Generator to allow users to input detailed text descriptions for more customized images.

+Improving UI/UX for better user interaction.

+Expanding the application with more interactive features, such as user-to-user messaging.

+Conclusion

+The Social Media Visuality project combines traditional social media functionalities with modern AI-driven content creation and third-party API integrations, offering users a unique and engaging experience.

+Thank you for your time!